Raju2023-rgb/Alfido-Tech/README.md

 **Data Analytics Internship at Alfido Tech**

+## Overview

+This internship focuses on honing data analytics skills through real-world tasks.
+Each task involves data cleaning, analysis, and visualization using Python.

 Welcome to the repository for my Data Analytics Internship at Alfido Tech.
 During this internship,I undertook various tasks involving data visualization, data cleaning, and analysis using Python.

 **Skills and Tasks**